-Provider-Selected Measures Explanation of Performance Level or Extent of Success in Meeting Expectation the Expectation GPA, Required GPA for Undergraduate is 2.7Required GPA for Graduate is 3.0 At exit, GPA averages for the academic year across the three initial educator preparation programs indicates our completers continue to be high academic achievers with GPA means ranging from 3.49 to 3.76.
+Provider-Selected Measures Explanation of Performance Expectation Level or Extent of Success in Meeting the Expectation s in Meeting

+GPA, Required GPA for Undergraduate is 2.7.
+Required GPA for Graduate is 3.0 At exit, GPA averages for the academic year across the three initial educator preparation programs indicates our completers continue to be high academic achievers with an average GPA of 3.582.

 Praxis Candidates applying for admission into the educator preparation program are required to pass Praxis Core.
-The passing scores are established by the same law that created the Guam It is recognized that in order to be admitted to the School of Education you have to pass the Praxis Core.
-So, technically we have a 100% pass rate.
-Commission for Educator Certification.
-Reading requires a passing score of 156 Writing requires a passing score of 162 Math requires a passing score of 150 However, when reviewing the ETS Data Manager, students who have identified the UOG as a score recipient are included in the pass rate report.
-Not all students apply to the School of Education.
-Some test takers are seeking a temporary It is expected that all students will pass the Praxis Core. certification from the state.
+The passing scores are established by the same law that created the Guam Commission for Educator Certification.
+Reading requires a passing score of 156 Writing requires a passing score of 162 Math requires a passing score of 150 It is expected that all students will pass the Praxis Core.
+It is recognized that in order to be admitted to the School of Education yo ducation you e.
+So, pass rate. ne ETS Data e identified nt are included all students ation.
+Some

+Test N CORE n Pass Rate %

+Math 101 71 70.3

+RDG 96 72 75

+WRTG 106 76 71.7